Dragon Soul Richard McKellips Seed Colony. This amazing Favia species

 Corals exported from Australia during 2007.
 The first corals that attracted lots of attention were

-the Acan Lords, but we are also starting to see some incredible Australian Favia Brain corals with
+the Acan Lords, but we also some incredible Australian Favia Brain corals with

 exotic pigmentation patterns.
 The Dragon Soul Favia species Brain has a ringed pigmentation pattern.